 作 – (zuò) To do

 A radical usually indicates the meaning or pronunciation of a character.

 Let’s do a little test and see if you know or can guess the radical and meaning of these characters.
 When you think you know, move your mouse over the image to show the meaning.

 How did you do?

 Radicals are not only important to help us understand the meaning of the character, but it also helps when using a dictionary.
 Now, I know most of us are using online dictionaries and Chinese dictionary apps such as Written Chinese Dictionary, but there are still people using those things made of paper (shock!).
-Basically, in order to use a 汉语词典 (hàn yǔ cí diǎn) or Chinese Dictionary (made of paper) you need to have a good knowledge of radicals to find a characters.
+Basically, in order to use a 汉语词典 (hàn yǔ cí diǎn) or Chinese Dictionary (made of paper) you need to have a good knowledge of radicals to find a character.